chainsawriot/hkrug_tm/notes.md

 Frequency vector: {the: 2, quick: 1, brown: 1, fox: 1, jumps: 1, over: 1, lazy: 1, dog: 1}

-### Warmup microtask #1: find all unique tokens in letitgo.txt
+### Warmup microtask #1

+find all unique tokens in letitgo.txt.
 Unix wizardry can do it this way:

 ```{bash}
 tr '[:upper:]' '[:lower:]' < letitgo.txt | tr -d "'" |